RBVI/stringApp/doc_automation.md

 ### Example

-`string pubmed query pubmed="Alzheimer's disease"`
+`string pubmed query pubmed="Alzheimer's disease" limit=10`

+Creates a network of the top `10` proteins associated with `Alzheimer's diseasse` according to PubMed abstracts.

 [List of commands](#list-of-commands) - [List of Network query commands](#network-query)